m0smith/annals/README.md

 ## Hooks

 `annals-task-hook` Run after the task has been initialized or switched.
-The current task id will be in the variable annals-active-task-id
+The current task id will be in the variable `annals-active-task-id`.